rzinkstok/fpga_agc/README.md

 https://github.com/virtualagc/virtualagc/tree/schematics/Schematics.
 For the backplane wiring, I used the excellent tool created by Mike Stewart (http://apolloguidance.computer/2003100_071/pins).

-Deviations from the original schematics are similar to what Mike Stewart has done:
-- A similar trick is used in the AGC to increase the fan-out capability, as a single nor gate could drive only five other gates.
-Modern electronics have near infinite fan-out, so these extra gates are eliminated.
+The major difference between the schematics and the current implementation is the elimination of all fan-out expansion gates.
+These were needed as a single NOR gate could only provide enough current for 5 connected NOR gates.
+As modern electronic gates have a near infinite fan-out, these have been eliminated.

 ###Power supply
-Standby powered gates are always on, swithed gates not.
-Perhaps best to add a Vcc input to all NOR gates, that allows normal operation when high but ensures the output of the gate is zero when it is low?
-Or is it better to output the initial value of the gate?
+A dummy power input has been included in each NOR gate.
+These are not used for really powering the gate, but are used to be able to disable the gate.
+The AGC had a standby mode in which most of the gates were unpowered, leaving only some essential timekeeping circuitry alive.
+To this end, two power signals (+4SW and +4VDC) were available.
+The former is switched off when standby is initiated.
+In this implementation, the loss of power to a gate forces the gate to its initial value until power is restored.

+###Restart Monitor
+The restart monitor is an add-on plugged into the test connector of the AGC during flight, which allowed to interrogate the AGC for the reason of a computer restart.
+The restart monitor is included as module A77, but not incorporated into the full FPGA AGC.
+Probably something to incorporate into the AGC Monitor.

 ###Structure
+top
     fpga_agc.v
         prop_clock_divider
         agc_clock_divider
         agc.v
             modules
             memory.v
     monitor.v